 She then went into the other room, put the video on, and went and got her sister.
 She put her sister on the bed, curled up with her, and put her arms around her.
 Then she said, “Mom, come and sit here.
 I think you should be right between us, so Annie gets to sit next to you, too.”
 She moved Annie over, and made a place for me.
 We sat and cuddled and watched the video together, and she was lovely with her sister the rest of the day.

 Children build resilience when someone cares enough to listen to their upsets all the way through, without arguing, trying to be logical, or condemning them for how they feel.
 The feelings are like a storm passing through—if the lightning can strike and the thunder can roll, the energy of the storm dissipates.
-If no one listens, the bleak thoughts and bad feelings are stored up, but they become hard to manage and are ready to pop at every little excuse.
-With regular chances to be heard, respected, and loved through an emotional storm, children come to depend on themselves and their ability to get through tough times, unfair times, frustrating times, and lonely times.
+If no one listens, the bleak thoughts and bad feelings are stored up, but they become hard to manage and are ready to pop at any little excuse.
+With regular chances to be heard, respected, and loved through an emotional storm, children come to know that they can get through tough times, unfair times, frustrating times, and lonely times.
 They know they’ve got the support they need.